afs202005277/JetpackJoyride/README.md

 - Only one instance and global access point of the class Controller
 - Violates the Single Responsibility Principle.
 The pattern solves two problems at a time.

+**Problem in context**

+In our game there is a constant creating and deleting of obstacle objects, Lasers or Rockets.
+These vary only a little from each other, but by not using an efficient design pattern we take up RAM by each of these objects and most of it ends up being repeated.
+This results in an inefficient use of memory and can result to crashes if the number of obstacles gets high.

+**The Pattern**

+The flyweight pattern aims to solve this by storing the extrinsic state, meaning the inconstant data of an object, outside of the object.
+Instead, this state should be passed to specific methods which rely on it.
+Only the intrinsic state stays within the object, letting you reuse it in different contexts.
+As a result, you’d need fewer of the objects since they only differ in the intrinsic state, which has much fewer variations than the extrinsic.

+**Implementation**

+**Consequences**

+- You have a more efficient use of memory.
+- Code becomes much more complicated.

 ### General Structure